 A company’s culture is best shaped by the earliest employees who work for it.
-The never ending Amazon speed and work ethic was shaped very much by Bezos in the early days as it was shaped by the first people he hired.
-According to the now richest man in the world, hiring the best talent is about looking for one trait: being right.
+Amazon’s speed and work ethic were shaped very much by Bezos in the early days as it was shaped by the first people he hired.
+According to one of the richest men in the world, hiring the best talent is about looking for one trait: being right.

-Whether it was guided by data, or instinct, it doesn’t really matter.
-What matters is that you were right then, and a couple of times that followed.
+Whether this strategy was guided by data, or instinct, it doesn’t really matter.
+What matters is that you were right then, and a couple of times afterward.

 “I want people who are right most of the time.
 It’s always better in business to be right than smart.”